mzpqnxow/pyboot3/README.md

 ## pyboot3

 Use for developing and deploying Python3 projects on systems without relying on any OS packages or any other files in your local "profile".
-Completely repeatable and fully up to date virtualenv, setuptools, pip
+Completely repeatable and also contains **fully up to date** virtualenv, setuptools, pip which allows you to use new features of each.
+In some cases this is very important, e.g. support for pep517/518 and support for other types of "advanced" syntax in `requirements.txt`

 ### Using